 ADB's Work in the Education Sector

 ADB is well-positioned to provide leadership in the education sector in Asia.
-With over $8.2 billion in loans and grants to the education sector over the past forty years, ADB has a long track record in assisting its developing member countries (DMCs) achieve the goal of quality education for all.
+With over $15 billion in loans and grants to the education sector for more than 50 years, ADB has a long track record in assisting its developing member countries (DMCs) achieve the goal of quality education for all.

-ADB provides finance and advisory assistance to its developing countries for education services to tackle key challenges such as
+ADB provides finance and advisory assistance to its DMCs for education services to tackle key challenges such as

-ADB has supported the decentralization of basic education in Nepal, Pakistan, and Uzbekistan; the modernization of secondary education in Indonesia, Sri Lanka, and Viet Nam; higher education projects in the Lao People's Democratic Republic; distance education in South Pacific countries; and open university systems in Bangladesh.
+ADB has supported the decentralization of basic education in Nepal, Pakistan, Indonesia and Uzbekistan; the modernization of secondary education in Bangladesh, Indonesia, Sri Lanka, and Viet Nam including secondary education oriented to labor market needs in the Philippines; human capital and skills development in Cambodia, the People’s Republic of China, and Kyrgyz Republic; higher education projects in the Lao People's Democratic Republic and Mongolia; distance education in South Pacific countries; and open university systems in Bangladesh.

-Approved in 2010, Education by 2020: A Sector Operations Plan reflects ADB's commitment to increase and align its support in the education sector to meet the changing needs and priorities of its developing countries.
-The plan identifies key educational challenges in Asia and the Pacific in the coming years, and proposes ways for ADB to meet those challenges and stresses the importance of utilizing new and innovative models of education service delivery and financing.
-To achieve these goals, ADB is scaling up its programming of loans, grants, and technical assistance, and strengthening economic and sector work.
-Besides assisting comprehensive educational programs in developing countries that bring basic and secondary levels up to international standards, ADB is supporting postsecondary education, including vocational and higher education, as well as social protection measures that help girls and disadvantaged students to attend school.
-For 2012-2014, ADB has programmed support to education development in the region, totaling about $2 billion.
+To achieve these goals, ADB is scaling up its programming of loans, grants, and technical assistance, and strengthening its economic and sector work.
+Besides assisting comprehensive educational programs in developing countries that bring basic and secondary levels up to international standards, ADB is supporting postsecondary education including vocational and higher education, as well as social protection measures that help girls and disadvantaged students to attend school.

 How does ADB influence development in the region through its educational investments?